vmware/terraform-provider-avi/website/docs/d/avi_trafficcloneprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `clone_servers` - Field introduced in 17.1.1.
 * `cloud_ref` - It is a reference to an object of type cloud.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 17.1.1.
 * `name` - Name for the traffic clone profile.
+Field introduced in 17.1.1.
 * `preserve_client_ip` - Specifies if client ip needs to be preserved to clone destination.
+Field introduced in 17.1.1.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Field introduced in 17.1.1.
 * `uuid` - Uuid of the traffic clone profile.
+Field introduced in 17.1.1.